clement-moulin-frier/pyvrep_epuck/README.md

     ipython notebook

 This will open a new page in your browser.
-Click on `practical_session_1`.
-This will open a document in a new tab in your browser entitled **First step with the simulator**.
+Click on the practical session you want to open.
+This will open a document in a new tab in your browser.

 The rest of the session is described in this freshly opened document, please continue from there.